 8. May help reduce weightObesity has been linked with metabolic syndrome and is thought to be one of the important causative factors for diabetes, hypertension and cardiovascular diseases.

 Even a moderate weight loss can help significantly improve the markers of metabolic syndrome, such as BP, glucose, triglycerides, etc.

 In a study conducted on obesity-prone rats showed that tart cherries reduced the systemic and local inflammation and may reduce the degree of metabolic syndrome.
 Tart cherry intake was also associated with reduction in abdominal fat weight.

 However, human trials are required to prove the efficiency.

-9. Might help to reduce painAnthocyanins and other flavonoids found in tart cherry juice assist in scavenging free radicals, decrease DNA degradation and also strengthen the biological membranes.
-These actions in turn help to reduce pain and inflammation.
+9. Might help reduce painAnthocyanins and other flavonoids found in tart cherry juice assist in scavenging free radicals, decrease DNA degradation and also strengthen the biological membranes.
+These actions in turn help reduce pain and inflammation.

 Supplementation with tart cherry juice for 2 weeks significantly reduced non-diabetic peripheral neuropathy (pain) in majority of the patients of the study.

 Thus, tart cherry juice may help alleviate pain without any adverse effects.

 10. May protect against cancerFree radicals are extremely reactive chemicals that have the potential to harm healthy cells.
 At high concentrations, they are hazardous to the body and can damage the DNA and cell membranes.